Davixk/open-webui-extensions/tools/auto_web_search.md

 -   No results returned
     -   Try narrower queries or add a second query variation
     -   Check that your Open WebUI has network access from its host
--   ImportError: cannot import `open_webui.*`
-    -   Ensure you are running inside the Open WebUI app environment or have its packages available
 -   Permission or user issues
-    -   The tool expects a valid `__user__` with an `id`; ensure your caller supplies it
+    -   The tool expects a valid user context in the UI; ensure you’re signed in and have permission to use extensions

 ## 🤝 Why this tool